Waldorf Elementary Teacher Education

 Please see our Teacher Education Program Overview for more information on Waldorf teacher education at Sunbridge Institute.

-If you have any questions, please contact us or call Penelope-Myles Voss, our Admissions and Summer Series Coordinator, at 845-425-0055 x20.
+If you have any questions, please contact us or contact our Admissions Coordinator Penelope-Myles Voss directly at firstname.lastname@example.org / 845-425-0055 x20